Collaboration Program (3+2 format)

 English majors may:

-- participate in preparing their own literary magazine, Keys
+- Participate in preparing their own literary magazine

-- study abroad in our summer program in Oxford
+- Study abroad in our summer program in Ireland, England, Italy

-- write for the student newspaper, The Clarion
+- Write for the student newspaper, The Mount

 The English major requires 39 credits (24 required credits, 15

 elective credits).
 Prerequisites to the major include the

 successful completion of ENG 1010 and ENG 1020, as well as a GPA of

 2.0 or better in ENG 2040, Introduction to Literary Studies.
 A GPA

 Magazines, newspapers, publishing houses in New York and New